Some of the above could be outdated, use the github repository for the latest up-to-date standard.

 QUIC supports a 0-RTT reconnection.
 Fenrir does not do less than 1-RTT by design.
 But maintaining long timeouts for the connections will have the same result.
 0-RTT connections are avoided in Fenrir as they leave way too many options for amplification attacks.

-While QUIC supports 0-RTT connections, applications need to be designed to avoid amplification attacks by requiring an ulterior RTT before sending a lot of data.
+While QUIC supports 0-RT connections, applications need to be designed to avoid amplification attacks by explicitly requiring an ulterior RT before sending a lot of data.
 Relying on applications to implement the correct security features for such as a feature is bound to create a lot of amplification attacks.

 Here we can see what we meant before by "latency vs security".
 To reduce latency QUIC does neither a full PFS (next section), or have a full protection against replay attacks.
 As you can read in the QUIC Crypto document: